1.4 DUTY OF JURY (COURT READS AND PROVIDES

 It is your duty to find the facts from all the evidence in the case.
 To those facts you will apply the law as I give it to you.
 You must follow the law as I give it to you whether you agree with it or not.
 And you must not be influenced by any personal likes or dislikes, opinions, prejudices, or sympathy.
 That means that you must decide the case solely on the evidence before you.
 You will recall that you took an oath to do so.

-Instruction 1.1C should be used with the written final set of the instructions to be sent to the jury.
+This Instruction should be used with the written final set of the instructions to be sent to the jury.
 Bracketed material should be selected to cover whether single or multiple sets of written instructions are provided.